 Start planning to procure any bulls needed for mating beef cows in November (North Island).
 Bulls are dangerous animals so the main questions are – do you really need a bull and for how long?
-If you have an old bull on the property from last season, get it vet checked as there’s always a surprisingly high number of bulls that have infertility and libido problems, so vet checking is essential.
+If you have an old bull on the property from last season, get him vet checked as there’s always a surprisingly high number of bulls that have infertility and libido problems, so vet checking is essential.
 There are plenty of bulls available for lease, which is a good option but this year remember to check their M bovis status.

-If you have bulls on the property that you don’t trust – get rid of them to the works, as if you don’t like them – they probably don’t like you!
+If you have bulls on the property that you don’t trust – get rid of them to the works pronot, as if you don’t like them – they probably don’t like you!